Naominour/Fine_Tuning_LLaMA_Model/README.md

-# Fine-Tuning GPT Model for Medical Applications
+# Fine-Tuning LLaMA Model for Medical Applications

 This repository contains the implementation of a Transformer-based language model designed for generating medical text.
 It supports fine-tuning, evaluation, and deployment, leveraging modern deep learning techniques for accurate and efficient text generation.